 New demands were made on the historiography if the educational histories of Australian Aboriginal and Torres Strait Islander peoples were to be told.
 The existing historiography is limited.
 Jim Fletcher’s Clean, Clad and Courteous(1989) is an exception.
 It documents the variable access and exclusions of Aboriginal people from public education in New South Wales.
 Historians such as Anna Haebich, Broken Circles (2000), often touched on schooling, and essays such as those by Quentin Beresford in Reform and Resistance in Aboriginal Education (2003) provide valuable surveys.
 Nevertheless the historiography lacks studies that develop the themes of surviving pedagogies, colonialism, racism, community resistance and agency.
 There is only one substantial history of a school for Aboriginal children, Brook and Kohen’s, The Parramatta Native Institution and the Black Town (1991).
 The voices of Indigenous peoples have yet to be published in substantial histories, though the book Trying to Get It Back: Indigenous women, education and culture (2000) by Gillian Weiss and collaborators made an excellent start.
 A. Williamson’s Schooling the Torres Strait Islanders 1873 to 1941 (1994) provided another rare and valuable contribution to the historiography.

 The Whig historiographical tradition usually constructed the opposition of the Catholic Church in Australia to the emergence of mainly secular public education systems as contrary to reason, economy, and the delivering of good access for all young people to efficient schooling.
 The Roman Catholic Church did not reconcile to the passing of the Education Acts of the 1870s.
 The struggle to build an alternative set of Catholic schools and school systems inspired an historiography that could resemble heroic saga and hagiography [see Glossary].
+(This unfortunate hagiographical tradition is far from exhausted: see The Biographical Dictionary of Australian Catholic Educators.)
 From this resistance politics, a Catholic historical literature emerged that shared parallel characteristics to the Whig tradition, in reverse.
 Fogarty’s Catholic Education in Australia 1806-1950 (1959) is the key work in this tradition, though without obvious hagiographical characteristics.

 Mary McKillop was canonised in 2010.
 She was the founder of the Sisters of St Joseph and of many parochial Catholic schools across Australia.
 Her sainthood has encouraged a hagiography that incorporates glowing histories of Catholic schooling, at least in the popular media.
 Popular histories of the Goulburn diocese school strike in 1962, in protesting state aid denial, are often in this tradition also.
 Recently a more critical historiography of Catholic education has begun to emerge.
 Barry Coldrey’s The Scheme: The Christian Brothers and child care in Western Australia (1993) provided an early exposure of systematic child abuse in Catholic institutions.
 Feminist historians have sought to recognise the often ignored stories of women and girls, lay and religious (see above).
 Others, especially Tom O’Donoghue have addressed the authoritarian traditions of the Church, and its difficult history of child abuse.
 His Upholding the Faith (2001) represented a sharp challenge to the dominant Catholic educational historiography.